Shooting Star Candlestick Pattern Trading Guide

 What Does A Shooting Star Candlestick Mean?

-This pattern highlights a market that during the period represented by the candlestick, buyers were strong enough to push price higher.
+This pattern highlights a market where during the period represented by the candlestick, buyers were strong enough to push prices higher.

-Sometime during the time period represented, selling pressure was strong enough to overwhelm the buyers and drive prices lower.
+• Sometime during the period represented, selling pressure was strong enough to overwhelm the buyers and drive prices lower.

 Imagine the price is in an uptrend and you see the appearance of the shooting star.
 On a lower time frame, you are seeing a complete down-trending price structure of lower highs and lows.